-The paper shows the impact of DG on voltage sag magnitude and frequency for a sensitive end-user.
+The paper shows the impact of DG and Fault Impedance on voltage sag magnitude and frequency for a sensitive end-user.
 Voltage sags indices were obtained by the simulation of short-circuits.
 Long term simulation scenarios were obtained by the Monte Carlo method.

 For each level of DG, the cumulative distribution function and the probability density curves for different classes of voltage sags were obtained.
-According to the results, the level of DG next to a sensitive end-user influences the total number of voltage sags and the number of voltage sags classified by classes of magnitude.
+According to the results, the level of DG and network topology next to a sensitive end-user influences the total number of voltage sags and the number of voltage sags classified by classes of magnitude.